-The 13th Responsible Care Sakai/Senboku Regional Dialogue was held in February 2022 via written communication in the form of booklets to curb the spread of COVID-19.
-Booklets were distributed with information supplied by the Osaka Plant, which summarized the corporate activities undertaken in the Sakai and Senboku districts.
-The booklet was mailed to neighborhood associations, governments, NPOs, and other organizations included a survey to collect opinions.
-In the future, as we continuously work toward improvement, we plan to take the survey's findings into consideration.
+The 14th Responsible Care Chiba Regional Dialogue was held in February 2023 via written communication in the form of booklets to curb the spread of COVID-19.
+Our Chiba Plant participated and cooperated in the meeting from the planning stage.
+Booklets were distributed with information regarding SGDs supplied by companies in the Chiba area.
+The booklet was mailed to neighborhood associations, governments, NPOs and other organizations along with a survey to collect opinions.
+We plan to take the survey's findings into consideration in our future activities.